Covid 19 coronavirus: Family with Invercargill woman as she died

 • Covid-19 coronavirus: Questions over whether virus causes blood clots

-Dr Bloomfield said she had been "very unwell" in intensive care in Dunedin Hospital and had an underlying health condition
+Bloomfield said she had been "very unwell" in intensive care in Dunedin Hospital and had an underlying health condition

 "While her family had not been able to visit her over the past few weeks, arrangements were made for them to be with her last night as she passed away."